| Cause: A blow or violent twist can cause a fracture of the bone. (X-ray picture).

 Acute treatment: Click here.

-Examination: X-ray examination will usually reveal the fracture.
+Examination: X-ray examination will usually reveal the fracture (article-1)(article-2).
 The fracture can in some cases first be seen after 14 days, thus the x-ray examination should be repeated if there is a continued suspicion of a fracture.

 Treatment: Treatment is completely dependent upon which bones are broken, and whether there is a dislocation of the fracture.
-In some cases relief and rest without bandaging can be opted for, whereas other types of fracture require bandaging and possibly surgical intervention (article).
+In some cases relief and rest without bandaging can be opted for, whereas other types of fracture require bandaging and possibly surgical intervention (article) (X-ray picture).

 Complications: If there is not a steady improvement in the condition a medical examination should be performed once more to ensure that the fracture is healing according to plan.
-In some cases, a false joint can develop which will require (renewed) surgical treatment (X-ray picture), (X-ray picture).
+In some cases, a false joint can develop which will require (renewed) surgical treatment (X-ray picture).
+There can be a risk of growth disturbance if the fracture includes the shin bone’s growth zones at the ankle (article).